 Baltimore, MD 21287

-Research training will be provided by matching the fellow's interests with ongoing faculty research.
-Activity in a research project is expected.
-Preference will be given to candidates with strong research interests and potential.
-Fellows will have access to active research mentorship in four broad areas: (1) sleep in neuropsychiatric / behavioral disorders [e.g., drug abuse (amphetamine-type stimulants, benzodiazepines or opioids), sleep & neurotoxicity, traumatic brain injury, dementia, trauma / anxiety disorders]; 2) sleep in medical disorders (e.g., rheumatologic disease, chronic pain, burn injury, cardiovascular disease, breast cancer); 3) psychiatric, physiologic and behavioral dimensions of primary sleep disorders (e.g., restless leg syndrome, primary insomnia, sleep-disordered breathing, sleep bruxism, circadian rhythm disorders, and parasomnias), 4) physiologic and neurocognitive consequences of sleep deprivation.
+In addition to training in the delivery of high quality clinical care, fellows will have the option to participate in research training, provided by matching the fellow's interests with ongoing faculty research and mentorship in four broad areas: (1) sleep in neuropsychiatric / behavioral disorders [e.g., drug use (amphetamine-type stimulants, benzodiazepines or opioids), sleep & neurotoxicity, traumatic brain injury, dementia, trauma / anxiety disorders]; 2) sleep in medical disorders (e.g., rheumatologic disease, chronic pain, burn injury, cardiovascular disease, breast cancer); 3) psychiatric, physiologic and behavioral dimensions of primary sleep disorders (e.g., restless leg syndrome, primary insomnia, sleep-disordered breathing, sleep bruxism, circadian rhythm disorders, and parasomnias), 4) physiologic and neurocognitive consequences of sleep deprivation.
+Fellows will be afforded the opportunity to collaborate and co-author manuscripts, conference presentations, and book chapters during their training.

-To be considered, applicants must have completed a Ph.D. in Clinical Psychology from an American Psychiatric Association accredited program by the time the fellowship starts.
-The first year stipend is consistent with National Institute of Health recommendations for postdoctoral fellows and also includes benefits.
-To apply, please send a two page (maximum) cover letter describing:
+To be considered, applicants must have completed a PhD in Clinical Psychology from an American Psychiatric Association or Canadian Psychological Association accredited program by the time the fellowship starts.
+The stipend is consistent with National Institute of Health recommendations for postdoctoral fellows and includes generous benefits.
+To apply, please send and a two-page (maximum) cover letter before Dec 5, 2022 describing:

-- Your behavioral sleep medicine BSM and/or relevant clinical experience.
+- Your behavioral sleep medicine and/or relevant clinical experience

 - When your degree is expected, including the dates of your successful dissertation defense